-Armstrong was actively engaged in both piloting and engineering aspects of the X-15 program from its inception.
+While at the NASA center that now bears his name, Armstrong was actively engaged in both piloting and engineering aspects of the X-15 hypersonic rocket plane program from its inception.
 He completed the first flight in an X-15 aircraft after it was equipped with a new airflow-direction sensor in its nose, as well as the initial flight in another X-15 equipped with a self-adaptive flight control system.
 He worked closely with designers and engineers in development of the adaptive system, and made seven flights in the rocket plane from December 1960 until July 1962.
 During those fights he reached a peak altitude of 207,500 feet in the X-15-3, and a speed of 3,989 mph (Mach 5.74) in the X-15-1.

-Armstrong attended Purdue University, earning his Bachelor of Science degree in aeronautical engineering in 1955.
+Armstrong was born August 5, 1930, in Wapakoneta, Ohio.
+He attended Purdue University, earning his Bachelor of Science degree in aeronautical engineering in 1955.
 During the Korean War, which interrupted his engineering studies, he flew 78 combat missions in F9F-2 jet fighters.
 He was awarded the Air Medal and two Gold Stars.
 He later earned a Master of Science degree in aerospace engineering from the University of Southern California.

-Armstrong has a total of 8 days and 14 hours in space, including 2 hours and 48 minutes walking on the Moon.
-In March 1966 he was commander of the Gemini 8 orbital space flight with David Scott as pilot of the first successful docking of two vehicles in orbit.
-On July 20, 1969, during the Apollo 11 lunar mission, he became the first human to set foot on the Moon.
+Armstrong amassed a total of eight days and 14 hours in space during two space flights, including two hours and 48 minutes walking on the moon.
+In March 1966 he commanded the Gemini 8 orbital space flight with David Scott as pilot that accomplished the first successful docking of two vehicles in orbit.
+That was followed by the famed Apollo 11 lunar landing mission in July 1969.

-From 1969 to 1971 he was Deputy Associate Administrator for Aeronautics at NASA Headquarters, and resigned from NASA in August 1971 to become Professor of Engineering at the University of Cincinnati, a post he held until 1979.
-He became Chairman of the Board of Cardwell International, Ltd., in Lebanon, OH, in 1980 and served in that capacity until 1982.
-During the years 1982-1992, Armstrong was chairman of Computing Technologies for Aviation, Inc., in Charlottesville, VA.
+Armstrong left NASA in August 1971 to become Professor of Engineering at the University of Cincinnati, a post he held until 1979.
+He became Chairman of the Board of Cardwell International, Ltd., in Lebanon, Ohio, in 1980 and served in that capacity until 1982.
+During the years 1982-1992, Armstrong was chairman of Computing Technologies for Aviation, Inc., in Charlottesville, Virginia.
 From 1981 to 1999, he served on the board of directors for Eaton Corp.
-He served as chairman of the board of AIL Systems, Inc. of Deer Park, NY, until 1999 and in 2000 was elected chairman of the board of EDO Corp., a manufacturer of electronic and mechanical systems for the aerospace, defense and industrial markets, based in New York City.
+He served as chairman of the board of AIL Systems, Inc. of Deer Park, New York, until 1999 and in 2000 was elected chairman of the board of EDO Corp., a manufacturer of electronic and mechanical systems for the aerospace, defense and industrial markets, based in New York City.

 From 1985 to 1986, Armstrong served on the National Commission on Space, a presidential committee to develop goals for a national space program into the 21st century.
-He was also Vice Chairman of the committee investigating the Space Shuttle Challenger disaster in 1986.
-During the early 1990s he hosted an aviation documentary series for television entitled First Flights.
+He was also vice chairman of the committee investigating the space shuttle Challenger disaster in 1986.
+During the early 1990s he hosted a television documentary series about aviation entitled First Flights.

-Armstrong has been the recipient of numerous awards, including the Presidential Medal for Freedom and the Robert J. Collier Trophy in 1969; the Robert H. Goddard Memorial Trophy in 1970; the Congressional Space Medal of Honor in 1978; and many medals from other countries.
+Armstrong was awarded the Presidential Medal for Freedom and the Robert J. Collier Trophy in 1969; the Robert H. Goddard Memorial Trophy in 1970; the Congressional Space Medal of Honor in 1978; and many medals from other countries.

 Armstrong died on Aug.
-25, 2012 at the age of 82 due to complications relating to recent cardiovascular bypass procedures.
+25, 2012 at the age of 82 due to complications relating to cardiovascular bypass procedures performed several weeks earlier.

 View video of Neil Armstrong's seven years as a research test pilot for the NACA and NASA at: